Selectra-Dev/selectra-standards/programming/back-end/php-specifications.md

 ## Deployment

-### Deployement workflow
+### Workflow

 In order to optimize our workflow, our system administrator needs to be able to deploy the project without any knowledge of its inner workings.
 This means that the code **MUST** be shipped in such a way that it can be built easily using a well-defined procedure.
 This procedure **MUST** be exhaustively described in a README.md file.

-### Enrironment variable
+### Environment variables

 To avoid unnecessary re-deployments, the developer **MUST** make good use of environment variables.
-Below is a non-exhaustive list of what **MUST** be an environment variable :
+Below is a non-exhaustive list of what **MUST** be an environment variable:
 * Data base connection information
 * Api keys
-  * ...

 In any case, the environment variables you used in your project **MUST** be listed int the README.md, along with the purpose they serve.